CloakerSmoker/Relax-Language/docs/docs/module-string.md

 ## Usage Impact

 `String` imports the [`Memory`](module-memory.md) module, which alone is not very impactful.
-However, since `String` is entirely implemented in (Replace with language name), and many of the `String:` functions depend on each other, the module generates upwards of 5 KB of code.
+However, since `String` is entirely implemented in Relax, and many of the `String:` functions depend on each other, the module generates upwards of 5 KB of code.